arihant2math/Website-1/src/routes/docs/index.md

 ### What is this?

-This is the documentation for me, my personal projects and my open-source projects.
+This is the documentation for FluentHub and how to use it.

 ###### ⬅️ Access documentation from the sidebar